JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 more support from the French.
 They sent supplies and support and enlisted Native Americans to help fight the British.

+As a side note this would bankrupt them and lead to their own revolution.

 ### AFRICAN AMERICANS

 Originally Washington would not allow slaves to join the Continental Army,